smasse/Spectro/README.md

     </style>
 ```

-prio 1 or 2? maybe [audio input source = android default, not mic, test bluetooth mic]

-prio 1 or 2? list of sources/recordings of ceta sounds; to add in about text
+prio 2: list of sources of recordings of ceta sounds; to add in about text

-prio 1 or 2? activity with text containing URLs of ceta sounds
+prio 2: activity with text containing URLs of ceta sounds

 do in prominence in play store text: